Kevin88866/tp/docs/UserGuide.md

 **Notes**

+* The treatments listed are in the order it was added, with the latest addition at the bottom of the list.
 * If no treatments: `<PET_NAME> has no logged treatments.` will be displayed.
 * If pet is not found: `Pet not found: <PET_NAME>` will be displayed.
 * Pet name is not case-sensitive.